ComfyUI Review

 Can you use ComfyUI without running everything on your own PC?

 Yes.
-ComfyUI has a hosted cloud product, so you can run workflows there instead of relying only on local hardware.
-The tradeoff is that cloud use is governed by credits and workflow runtime limits, so it is easier to access but not unlimited.
+ComfyUI Cloud lets you run workflows there instead of relying only on local hardware.
+The tradeoff is credits and runtime caps, so access gets easier but not unlimited.

 Is the free cloud tier enough to test whether ComfyUI fits your workflow?